dukesaturn/nexpi-UI/README.md

 git clone https://github.com/dukesaturn/nexpi-UI
 ```

-Next, you'll want to insert the `components` folder into the `app` route folder.
-Additionally, make sure to copy the `npx_global.css` file into the app folder.
+Next, you'll want to insert the `components` folder into the `app` folder of you app.
+Additionally, make sure to copy the `npx_global.css` file, that is in `theme` folder, into the `app` folder.

 Import, in layout.tsx